MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 Certain status effects and their function are automated, with some requiring a targeted actor to act as a source.

-Any of the condition statuses can be applied to a Token via the Token HUD.
-When doing so, the conditions window is a drop down menu that let's you choose the duration of the effect: `EoT (End of Turn)`, `Save Ends`, or `EoE (End of Encounter)`.
+Any of the status conditions can be applied to a Token via the Token HUD.
+When doing so, the conditions window is a drop down menu that lets you choose the duration of the effect: `EoT (End of Turn)`, `Save Ends`, or `EoE (End of Encounter)`.
 These individual durations are explained further below.

 Clicking any of the token status effects will apply that effect with the chosen duration.
 Clicking the same status again, no matter with which duration chosen, will deactivate it again.

 Active statuses are highlighted, while inactive ones are displayed in muted colors.
 Additionally, each effect is documented in the system compendiums.

 #### Dazed

-If the `Dazed` effect is applied to an actor, then a warning symbol will appear next to that actor’s triggered actions, free triggered actions, and free maneuvers, to indicate that these abilities can’t be used while affected by the `Dazed` effect.
+If the `Dazed` effect is applied to an actor, then a warning symbol will appear next to that actor's triggered actions, free triggered actions, and free maneuvers, to indicate that these abilities can't be used while affected by the `Dazed` effect.

 ### Dying

-If an Actor's stamina falls below zero they automatically get the `dying` status effect applied to them.
-This status does not have any effects by itself and is removed automatically if an actor's stamina gets healed above zero stamina.
+If an Actor's stamina falls below zero they automatically get the `Dying` status effect applied to them.
+This status does not have any effects by itself and is removed automatically if an actor's stamina returns to above zero.

 ### Frightened